nf-core/hic/README.md

 In practice, this workflow was successfully applied to many data-sets including dilution Hi-C, in situ Hi-C, DNase Hi-C, Micro-C, capture-C, capture Hi-C or HiChip data.
+Contact maps are generated in standard format including HiC-Pro, cooler, and h5 format.
+Addition downstream analysis steps such as TADs calling are also available.

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.